willypedroso/alarm-clock/README.md

-# Alarm clock
+# Online Alarm

-Just a simple programmable web alarm using your device's clock time.
+Just a simple programmable web alarm using your device's clock time